 - Confusion or memory issues

-The Benefits of B12 Injections
+Health Benefits of B12 Injections

-The easiest way to up your B12 intake is to eat foods that are rich in the nutrient.
+The easiest way to up your vitamin B12 intake is to eat foods that are rich in the nutrient.

 But if your body struggles to absorb the nutrient, you may want to consider vitamin B12 injections since they bypass digestion completely (6).
+There are two forms of B12 used in injections: methylcobalamin and cyanocobalamin.
+Research suggests methylcobalamin stays in the body longer while cyanocobalamin may be more easily absorbed, but other studies have found little difference in the two in absorption and retention.

 - Reduce stress (7)